Skip to content

 Variable must be set to the user id for the PKCS#11 library to work correctly.

-Note: if you use the pPin to enter the user id (see variable DFENCE_PKCS11_SPECIAL_PWD below) there is no need to define DFENCE_PKCS11_USER.
+Note: if you use the pPin parameter to enter the user id (see DFENCE_PKCS11_SPECIAL_PWD variable below) there is no need to set DFENCE_PKCS11_USER.

 IP address